Should Failed IF Be NULL (and Break My Heart 💔)?

 == ~[~[]~]~ ; anti

 Such things are legal to construct (they have to be).
-But I don't think they should decay automatically.
+But I'm wary of them decaying automatically.
 And having them arising in such simple circumstances is a deal breaker:

 >> if 1 < 0 [if 1 > 0 [<ack>]]